Preprint available & under review

 2022

-8. Anna-Leigh Brown, Oscar G. Wilkins, Matthew J. Keuss, Sarah E. Hill, Matteo Zanovello, Weaverly Colleen Lee, Alexander Bampton, Flora C. Y. Lee, Laura Masino, Yue A. Qi, Sam Bryce-Smith, Ariana Gatt, Martina Hallegger, Delphine Fagegaltier, Hemali Phatnani, NYGC ALS Consortium#, Jia Newcombe, Emil K. Gustavsson, Sahba Seddinghi, Joel F. Reyes, Steven L. Coon, Daniel Ramos, Giampietro Schiavo, Elizabeth M.C.
+1. Anna-Leigh Brown, Oscar G. Wilkins, Matthew J. Keuss, Sarah E. Hill, Matteo Zanovello, Weaverly Colleen Lee, Alexander Bampton, Flora C. Y. Lee, Laura Masino, Yue A. Qi, Sam Bryce-Smith, Ariana Gatt, Martina Hallegger, Delphine Fagegaltier, Hemali Phatnani, The NYGC ALS Consortium#, Jia Newcombe, Emil K. Gustavsson, Sahba Seddinghi, Joel F. Reyes, Steven L. Coon, Daniel Ramos, Giampietro Schiavo, Elizabeth M.C.
 Fisher, Towfique Raj, Maria Secrier, Tammaryn Lashley, Jernei Ule, Emanuele Buratti, Jack Humphrey, Michael E. Ward, Pietro Fratta, TDP-43 loss and ALS-risk SNPs drive mis-splicing and depletion of UNC13A, Nature, 603: 131-137, 2022.
+PMCID: PMC8891020.
+PMID: 35197628.

 Published: https://doi.org/10.1038/s41586-022-04436-3